statdivlab/raoBust/README.md

 Robust score tests have outstanding error rate performance in small samples, **and** when your data is not drawn from a parametric family (i.e., always).
-It’s shocking to me (Amy) how well they perform.
-They have a reputation for being conservative in small samples, but I would argue that this is a *very good thing*.
+It is shocking how well they perform.
+They are generally conservative in small samples, which is a very good thing.
+You *should* err on conservative when you have few samples.
+Most other tests are anti-conservative in small samples.

-For now (because it’s what I need for my work) I only have implementations for Poisson GLMs with log links.
-If you have another specific case you’d like to request, please let me know at [Issues](https://github.com/statdivlab/raoBust/issues) and label it as a “feature request”.
+We currently have Rao tests for coefficients in Poisson GLMs (log link), Binomial GLMs (logit link), and Multinomial GLMs (log link), including for linear combinations of parameters and simultaneous testing ("ANOVA").
+If you have another specific case you’d like to request, please let us know at [Issues](https://github.com/statdivlab/raoBust/issues) and label it as a “feature request”.